-My most recent cornbread, the best yet, was served warm alongside my special jerk spiced sweet potato mash and slow cooked BBQ chicken – a seriously delicious combo if I do say so myself.
+My most recent cornbread was the best yet.
+I served it warm alongside my special jerk spiced sweet potato mash and slow cooked BBQ chicken.
+A seriously delicious combo if I do say so myself.

 The cornbread was soft, with a slightly crispier edge, and had that signature sweet, rich yet almost creamy taste, with the added feta bringing little tastes of indulgence.